-83. The accused shall have the opportunity to appear in person at the hearing, with or without counsel, and to be heard and to present additional evidence and testimony on behalf of the accused and to refute any evidence offered against the accused.
+- 83. The accused shall have the opportunity to appear in person at the hearing, with or without counsel, and to be heard and to present additional evidence and testimony on behalf of the accused and to refute any evidence offered against the accused.
 An appearance at any hearing by the person filing the complaint or by the accused is not mandatory.
 However, should the accused choose to appear at the hearing, the accused does so at his or her own expense.
 Additionally, any costs associated with counsel for the accused shall be borne by the accused, regardless of the outcome of the hearing.
 The accused, at their own expense, shall have the right to have a court reporter at any final hearing with the agreement that any transcript of the proceedings shall also be delivered to the legal counsel for the PHBA at the same time as the first delivery of the transcript to anyone.
-The parties will receive a decision from the PHBA Executive Board or the appropriate commitee's shall be within a reasonable period of time after the close of the hearing.
-All parties will receive a copy of the order.

-84. The chairman of the CRC is to report to the PHBA President on a monthly basis the status of all ongoing investigations.
+The parties will receive a decision from the PHBA Executive Board or the appropriate committee immediately after deliberation and a decision is made.
+The Executive Board's or an appropriate committee's shall be within a reasonable period of time after the close of the hearing.
+All parties will receive a copy of the order. - 84.
+The chairman of the CRC is to report to the PHBA President on a monthly basis the status of all ongoing investigations.